GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

 The entirety of this deployment is executed through terraform scripts.

-Initially the required Google Cloud APIs (Cloud Run & Compute Engine) are iteratively enabled within your specified Google Cloud project via the [`google_project_service`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_project_service) Terraform provider. [`main.tf` Code Reference](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/main.tf#L25) The enabling of these APIs is a dependancy to the the Terraform execution steps that follow.
+Initially the required Google Cloud APIs (Cloud Run & Compute Engine) are iteratively enabled within your specified Google Cloud project via the [`google_project_service`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_project_service) Terraform provider [(`main.tf` code reference)](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/main.tf#L25).
+The enabling of these APIs is a dependancy to the the Terraform execution steps that follow.

-A new [Service Account is created](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/main.tf#L32) as part of the deployment.
-This service account is [assigned the role](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/main.tf#L38) `roles/monitoring.viewer` as read only monitoring access within the Google Cloud Console and API.
+A new Service Account is created [(`main.tf` code reference)](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/main.tf#L32) as part of the deployment.
+This service account is assigned the role `roles/monitoring.viewer` as read only monitoring access within the Google Cloud Console and API [(`main.tf` code reference)](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/main.tf#L38).

 In this tutorial we are deploying a containerized application.
-For example purposes we are using the [`GoogleCloudPlatform/cloud-run-hello` application](https://github.com/GoogleCloudPlatform/cloud-run-hello).
+For example purposes we are using the [`GoogleCloudPlatform/cloud-run-hello`](https://github.com/GoogleCloudPlatform/cloud-run-hello) sample application.
 It is a publically available container image mirrored in the Google Container Registry [`gcr.io/cloudrun/hello`](gcr.io/cloudrun/hello).
-This sample container is perfect for our purposes as when running it visually reports back the following information:
+This sample container is perfect for our purposes as when up and running it visually reports back the following information:

 1. The Cloud Run container deployment revision.
 1. The Cloud Run service name.